IT'S ABOUT TIME!

 Workshops in Time-based Media (TBM) Art Conservation

-Participants are expected to attend all three days of the workshop.
-Enrollment in this Workshop is limited to 11 participants for all three days.
-The workshop is tuition-free, thanks to generous support from the Andrew W. Mellon Foundation.
-Participants are responsible for all other expenses.
+Enrollment in this Artist Interview Workshop was limited to 26 participants for both days.
+The workshop was tuition-free, thanks to generous support from the Andrew W. Mellon Foundation.

 Dr. Hannelore Roemich, TBM Program Director and Professor of Conservation Science, and Christine Frohnert, Research Scholar and TBM Program Coordinator, at the Conservation Center, Institute of Fine Arts, New York University.

 VoCA (Voices in Contemporary Art) is a non-profit organization that generates critical dialogue and collaborative programming to advance a vital model for the stewardship of contemporary art.
 Though based in New York City, VoCA is mobile, partnering with institutions across the country and the globe to develop knowledge via three major program streams: VoCA Talks, VoCA Journal, and VoCA Workshops.